cecilihf/ev3lbot/README.md

 Run tracker_bot.py to let your Robot start roaming around.
-For now it will only move around peacefully and try to avoid crashing into walls, but new features will be added continuously throuhout ev3lbot's lifetime.
+For now it will only move around peacefully and try to avoid crashing into walls, but new features will be added continuously throughout ev3lbot's lifetime.

 Should the robot be refusing to stop in an emergency, you can run stop_bot.py to safely bring it to a halt.